 Past: Cities – Historical Legacy

-The 2004 Dan David Prize was given to the city’s authorities, which will dedicate it to the following project:
+The 2004 Dan David Prize was given to the city’s authorities, who decided to fund the following project: